 3. Bacteria: The miracle microbes that could fix planet - Colin Barras

-Solar Foods, a start up, uses solar panel energy to break down water molecules to hydrogen gas, which they then feed to bacteria.
+Solar Foods, a start-up, uses solar panel energy to break down water molecules into hydrogen gas, which they then feed to bacteria.
 The bacteria take the hydrogen gas and atmospheric CO2 and create proteins for human consumption.
 It’s a protein brewery!